dannas/dannas.github.com/TIL.markdown

 ---
 # Today I've learned

+## 3 may 2018

+[Niklas Grays blogpost One Button Source Code Builds](http://ourmachinery.com/post/one-button-source-code-builds/) describes how [Our Machinery](http://ourmachinery.com/) uses a C++ program for downloading all dependencies and generating a Visual Studio project.
+When I was working on Subversion we had a script for fetching dependencies, for Firefox you can invoke `mach bootstrap` and have all needed dependencies downloaded to your computer.
+It's a very useful thing to have.
+At work, we rely on the Ubuntu package manager for fetching dependencies which causes headaches when we upgrade our systems.

+Niklas mentions that they use premake for generating the actual build files.
+It's similar to cmake but more limited and not as widely used, though I've seen several game developers making references to it.
+Here's what I'd like to have in my build system

+- A bootstrap command for downloading dependencies

+- A  tool that can generate project files for different IDEs

+- A simple language for describing build components and targets

+- Caching of previously built artifacts similar to ccache

+- Ability to distribute build jobs - probably requires something more reliable than timestamps for identifying what needs to be rebuilt

 ## 27 april 2018

 [Casey Muratoris talk Designing and Evaluating Resuable Components](https://caseymuratori.com/blog_0024) evaluates an API according to the following principles: